MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     namespace Classes_M1;

-    class Customer
+    class BankCustomer
     {

     }

     ```

-    At this point, your `Customer` class definition is empty.
+    At this point, your `BankCustomer` class definition is empty.
 You'll add constructors and fields to the class during this task.

 1. Notice that a `Classes_M1` namespace is specified.

     A namespace is a way to organize code in C#.
 It provides a way to group related classes and other types into a single unit.
-You can use this namespace to access the `Customer` class from other classes in the project.
+You can use this namespace to access the `BankCustomer` class from other classes in the project.

-1. To create a constructor for the `Customer` class, add the following code to your `Customer` class definition:
+1. To create a constructor for the `BankCustomer` class, add the following code to your `BankCustomer` class definition:

     ```csharp

-    public Customer()
+    public BankCustomer()
     {
-        Console.WriteLine("Customer created");
+        Console.WriteLine("BankCustomer created");
     }

     ```

-    The `Customer` class now includes a parameterless constructor that writes a message to the console when a new instance of the `Customer` class is created.
+    The `BankCustomer` class now includes a parameterless constructor that writes a message to the console when a new instance of the `BankCustomer` class is created.

-1. Your updated `Customer` class should now look like the following code snippet:
+1. Your updated `BankCustomer` class should now look like the following code snippet:

     ```csharp

-    public class Customer
+    public class BankCustomer
     {
-        public Customer()
+        public BankCustomer()
         {
-            Console.WriteLine("Customer created");
+            Console.WriteLine("BankCustomer created");
         }
     }

     ```

-1. To create a second constructor that accepts parameters for the customer's first and last name, add the following code to your `Customer` class definition:
+1. To create a second constructor that accepts parameters for the bank customer's first and last name, add the following code to your `BankCustomer` class definition:

     ```csharp

-    public Customer(string firstName, string lastName)
+    public BankCustomer(string firstName, string lastName)
     {
-        Console.WriteLine($"Customer created with name: {firstName} {lastName}");
+        Console.WriteLine($"BankCustomer created: {firstName} {lastName}");
     }

     ```

-    The `Customer` class now includes a second constructor that accepts parameters for the customer's first and last name.
-The constructor writes a message to the console that includes the customer's first and last name when a new instance of the `Customer` class is created.
+    The `BankCustomer` class now includes a second constructor that accepts parameters for the customer's first and last name.
+The constructor writes a message to the console that includes the customer's first and last name when a new instance of the `BankCustomer` class is created.

-1. Your updated `Customer` class should now look like the following code snippet:
+1. Your updated `BankCustomer` class should now look like the following code snippet:

     ```csharp

-    public class Customer
+    public class BankCustomer
     {
-        public Customer()
+        public BankCustomer()
         {
-            Console.WriteLine("Customer created");
+            Console.WriteLine("BankCustomer created");
         }

-        public Customer(string firstName, string lastName)
+        public BankCustomer(string firstName, string lastName)
         {
-            Console.WriteLine($"Customer created with name: {firstName} {lastName}");
+            Console.WriteLine($"BankCustomer created: {firstName} {lastName}");
         }
     }

     ```

+## Update the Program.cs file to create instances of the "BankCustomer" class

+In this task, you update the Program.cs file to create instances of the `BankCustomer` class and run the app to verify that the instances are created successfully.

+Use the following steps to complete this task:

 1. Switch to the Program.cs file

-    The Program.cs file is where you write the code that creates instances of the `Customer` class.
+    The Program.cs file is where you write the code that creates instances of the `BankCustomer` class.

-1. In the Program.cs file, add the following code to create an instance of the `Customer` class:
+1. In the Program.cs file, add the following code to create an instance of the `BankCustomer` class:

     At this point, the Program.cs file should be empty.
 If the "hello, world" code is still present, delete it now.

-1. Add a `using` statement that specifies the namespace defined by the customer `Customer` class.
+1. Add a `using` statement that specifies the namespace defined by the customer `BankCustomer` class.

     ```csharp